 - Reliable medium

-A very good use case of Dark Fibre is when an existing Head Office or Data Centre wants to expand its scope beyond one building.
-A new building of this company has been setup and is within few kilometers of the existing HO/DC.
-This is where Dark Fiber is considered best fit solution – both the existing and new Building will be connected over Dark Fibre (Leased from Service Provider) with no routing participation by the Service Provider Network.
-Customer will have full control of routing domain and its management.
+A very good use case of Dark Fiber is when an existing Head Office or Data Centre wants to expand its scope beyond one building.
+A new building of this company has been set up and is within a few kilometres of the existing HO/DC.
+This is where Dark Fiber is considered the best fit solution – both the existing and new Building will be connected over Dark Fibre (Leased from Service Provider) with no routing participation by the Service Provider Network.
+Customer will have full control of the routing domain and its management.

 Dark Fiber has earned more preference, thanks to advanced Fiber optic technologies like DWDM.
-DWDM (Dense Wavelength Division Multiplexing) makes use of different wavelengths to transport multiple data signals over same optical fiber.
-This allows to transfer higher amount of data over same Dark Fibre.
-Also, notable is that telecom space experienced steep rise in companies joining the field and laying their own fiber, which happened in 1990s and 2000s.
-A lot of dark fiber exists today across geographical locations.
+DWDM (Dense Wavelength Division Multiplexing) makes use of different wavelengths to transport multiple data signals over the same optical fibre.
+This allows transferring a higher amount of data over the same Dark Fiber.
+Also, notable is that telecom space experienced a steep rise in companies joining the field and laying their own fibre, which happened in the 1990s and 2000s.
+A lot of dark fibre exists today across geographical locations.

-To summarize, it is rational to share that Dark Fibre is there to stay for a very long time and a concept in use nowadays.
-Dark Fibre supports the business objective of organizations and henceforth de facto WAN solution in IT world.
+To summarize, it is rational to share that Dark Fiber is there to stay for a very long time and a concept in use nowadays.
+Dark Fiber supports the business objective of organizations and henceforth de facto WAN solution in the IT world.